MicrosoftDocs/azure-ai-docs/articles/machine-learning/v1/azure-machine-learning-release-notes.md

         + Clean up nan or empty values of target column for nonstreaming scenarios
         + Forecast horizon visuals for test-set are now available while running the training experiment.
       + **azureml-train-core**
-        + Added the support to customer to provide custom run id for hyperdrive runs
+        + Added the support to customer to provide custom run ID for hyperdrive runs
       + **azureml-train-restclients-hyperdrive**
-        + Added the support to customer to provide custom run id for hyperdrive runs
+        + Added the support to customer to provide custom run ID for hyperdrive runs

 ## 2022-12-05